built-on-openfin/workspace-starter/how-to/integrate-with-salesforce/README.md

 ### Configure Salesforce

-Before you can integrate your Salesforce org with OpenFin Home, you must following the required [configuration steps](https://www.npmjs.com/package/@openfin/salesforce#user-content-configure-salesforce-org) for our Salesforce integration.
+Before you can integrate your Salesforce org with OpenFin Home, you must following the required [configuration steps](https://developers.openfin.co/of-docs/docs/salesforce-openfin) for our Salesforce integration.

-When [configuring CORS](https://www.npmjs.com/package/@openfin/salesforce#user-content-enable-cors), the URL referred to in step 4 will be: `http://localhost:8080`, corresponding to the hostname and port number that this sample uses.
+When configuring CORS, the URL that you need to add is: `http://localhost:8080`, corresponding to the hostname and port number that this sample uses.

 Once you have completed the configuration steps, update the `customSettings` section in the sample app's [manifest file](./public/manifest.fin.json) as follows:

 - **`orgUrl`**: the URL of your Salesforce org (ending in "my.salesforce.com")
 - **`consumerKey`**: the Consumer Key of the Connected App you just created

+Optionally, if the enhanced notes feature is [enabled](https://help.salesforce.com/s/articleView?id=sf.notes_admin_setup.htm&type=5), this sample will include notes in the search results displayed in Home.

 With Salesforce configured and the sample custom settings updated, you can continue to run the sample.